 Read this document to get familiar with Mattermost.
 It is used to communicate with XR groups as well as have 1-to-1 conversations.

 Before you can access Mattermost you first need to sign up to the XR UK Communications Hub.
-For instructions on how to do that please read this guide.
+For instructions on how to do this, please read this guide.

-Once you are on the Hub you can access Mattermost in a few ways:
+Once you are on the Hub, there are a few ways to access Mattermost: